PaperPrototype/Intro-Coding-and-Computers/14 - Next/english.md

 Maybe your super hyped and you want to make your own game engine (like me)!

 I plan on making a course on making a simple game engine.
-Mainly getting 3D "stuff" on a screen, and how you can "rotate" stuff.
+Mainly getting 3D "stuff" on a screen, and how you can "rotate" stuff + some physics.

 For now I recommend the following courses